paragjai/Classification-Of-Cardiac-Arrhythmia/README.md

 		</ol>
 </ol>
 <b>Both of its features mentioned above has been tested with Python3.
 Every single combination of inputs worked successfully.
 GUI has a white theme to it.</b>

+<b>CardiacArrhythmia.mp4 demonstrates the work accomplished by the team.</b>